HackYourFutureBelgium/home/students/how-to-hyf/module-retrospective.md

 # Module Retrospective

-At the end of each module you will create a new file in your personal private repository named `module-name.md`.
+At the end of each module you will create a new file in the `/retrospectives` folder of your personal private repository: `/retrospectives/module-name.md`.
 Copy-paste this template into the file and fill it out:

 ```markdown
 # Module Retrospective